gabriel-oana/synthetic_data_generator/README.md

 ```

 #### 3.1.3 Metadata object
-If a metadata is to be provided programmatically this is a good way of providing this without having an extrnal file.
+If a metadata is to be provided programmatically this is a good way of providing this without having an external file.

 ```python
 from sdg import SDG